Fewnomial Systems with Many Roots, and an Adelic Tau Conjecture: Proving our Main Results

-To prove the remainder of our theorem, we separate the Archimedean and non-Archimedean cases: when $\cL\!=\!\R$, we immediately obtain from Lemma \ref{lemma:tri} and Sturmfels' Theorem that $G_\eps$ has at least $n+1$ positive roots.
-For the non-Archimedean case, Lemma \ref{lemma:tri} and Theorem \ref{thm:ai} immediately imply that $G_\eps$ has at least $n+1$ roots in $L^n$ with all coordinates having generalized phase $1$.
-In particular, writing $v_j\!=\!(v_{1,j},\ldots,v_{n,j},1)$, it is easily checked that $(p^{v_{1,j}},\ldots,p^{v_{n,j}})$ is a solution of the corresponding lower binomial system of $G_\eps$.
+To finally prove the first part of our theorem, we separate the Archimedean and non-Archimedean cases: when $L\!=\!\R$ we immediately obtain, from Lemma \ref{lemma:tri} and Sturmfels' Theorem, that $G_\eps$ has at least $n+1$ positive roots for $\eps\!>\!0$ sufficiently small.
+(This trivially implies the $L\!=\!\C$ case as well.)

+For the non-Archimedean case, Lemma \ref{lemma:tri} and Theorem \ref{thm:ai} immediately imply that, when $\phi(\eps)\!=\!1$ and $\ord \; \eps\!\geq\!1$, $G_\eps$ has at least $n+1$ roots in $L^n$ with all coordinates having generalized phase $1$.
+In particular, for each vector $v_j$ from Lemma \ref{lemma:tri}, it is easily checked that $(1,\ldots,1)$ is a root of the corresponding lower binomial system of $G_\eps$ over the residue field of $L$.

-The only assertion left to prove is that $\eps\!=\!1/4$ is small enough (for the roots of $G_\eps$ to behave as claimed) for $n\!\in\{2,\ldots,100\}$.
-This was done via the {\tt realroot} command (in {\tt Maple14}) applied directly to the polynomial $R_n(u)$ and took less than $1$ hour.
+The only assertion left to prove is that $G_{1/4}$ has exactly $n+1$ roots in the positive orthant, and this follows from Lemma \ref{lemma:kait}.